nehamehndiratta18/codealpha_tasks/calculator/README.md

-Calculator Program
+# 🧮 Calculator Program (C Language)

-Description
+## 📖 Description
 This project is a menu-driven Calculator Program developed in C as part of the CodeAlpha Internship.

-The calculator performs basic arithmetic operations using switch-case statements and functions.
-It provides a user-friendly interface and allows multiple calculations during a single execution.
+It performs basic arithmetic operations using switch-case statements and functions.
+The program is user-friendly and allows multiple calculations in a single run.

+---

-Features
+## ✨ Features
 - Addition
 - Subtraction
 - Multiplication
 - Division
 - Division by Zero Handling
-- Menu-Driven Interface
+- Menu-driven Interface
 - Repeated Calculations
-- Function-Based Implementation
+- Function-based Implementation

+---

-Technologies Used
+## 🛠️ Technologies Used
 - C Programming Language
 - VS Code
-- Clang/GCC Compiler
+- GCC / Clang Compiler

+---

+## ▶️ How to Run
+Compile:
+clang calculator.c -o calculator

+Run:
+./calculator

+---

-Learning Outcomes
+## 🎯 Learning Outcomes
 - Functions in C
 - Switch Case Statements
 - Conditional Statements
 - User Input Handling
-- Program Modularization
+- Modular Programming

-How to Run

-Compile:
-clang calculator.c -o calculator

-Run:
-./calculator
+---

-Author
+## 👤 Author
 Neha Mehndiratta
 CodeAlpha Internship